Should I buy winter tyres?

 What are winter tyres bad at?

-At temperatures above 7degC they offer significantly poorer performance in dry conditions than summer tyres.
+At temperatures above 7°C, winter tyres offer significantly poorer performance in dry conditions than summer tyres.
 This can mean a marked increase in braking distances and poorer grip on bends.

 Winter tyres also suffer from increased wear rates if used in warmer temperatures.
+Drivers may also notice increased road noise and a slight difference in ride quality when switching to winter tyres.

-Are they just for snow and ice?
+Are winter tyres just for snow and ice?

-No. They are designed for use in all winter conditions – tyre manufacturers claim this means any weather below 7C.
+No. Winter tyres are designed for use in all winter conditions – tyre manufacturers claim that this means any weather conditions with temperatures below 7°C.

-Ideally, you need a second set of rims on which to fit your winter tyres.
-In many countries where winter tyre use is mandatory drivers often opt for steel rims, which are less likely to corrode after exposure to winter grit.
+To save hassle and expense when changing tyres, you may want to buy a second set of wheels which you fit your winter tyres on.
+In many countries where winter-tyre use is mandatory, drivers often opt for steel rims - these are less likely to corrode after exposure to winter grit.
 They are also less expensive to repair or replace if you accidentally slide into a kerb.

-If you’re fitting winter tyres, it’s worth carrying a winter spare as well since fitting a summer spare alongside three winter ones could make your car’s handling more unpredictable due to different levels of grip at each corner.
+If you’re fitting winter tyres, it’s worth carrying a winter spare as well.
+Fitting a summer spare tyre alongside three winter ones could make your car’s handling more unpredictable, due to different levels of grip at each corner.

-Unless you have room in the garage or shed, you'll probably also need to pay to store your 'out-of-season' wheels – several fast-fit centres, car dealers and even removal companies offer this service, though prices vary.
+Unless you have room in the garage or shed, you'll probably also need to pay to store your 'out-of-season' wheels – several fast-fit centres, car dealers and even removal companies offer this service, although prices vary.

 Do I need winter tyres in the UK?